kabirkhan/dstl/README.md

-# Prodigy Translate
+# DataSet TransLation (DSTL)

-Recipes to translate annotated Prodigy datasets to different languages
+DataSet TransLation (DSTL) provides utilities to translate annotated natural language data from one language to another.